When I’m travelling either to a foreign country or just inside my home country, I never connect to the internet without using a VPN service.

 So, while certain websites may not be banned.
 Government agencies in many countries will monitor what people post on social media and may even intercept all their web traffic data (including your passwords).

 There were some cases when travellers and tourists were arrested in some countries such as China and Turkey for posting dissenting opinions on social media while visiting such countries.
+In Turkey for example, you will need a VPN to unblock porn.

 If you use a VPN, then you will be able to hide your internet activity while visiting such countries.